ChrisFairless/climada_calc_api/docs/endpoints_guide.md

 - `measure_change`: The change in impacts in the analysis year from introducing the selected adaptation measure.
 - `measure_climate`: The climate impacts in the analysis year with the adaptation measure applied.
 Equal to the sum of the previous two values.

-The response is a `CostBenefitJobSchema` object.
+The response is a `CostBenefitJobSchema` object which you can see at https://reca-api.herokuapp.com/rest/vizz/docs#/widget/calc_api_vizz_ninja__api_widget_risk_timeline_poll.

 The response is contained in its `response.data` properties, where the `text` property has the generated text and the `chart` contains the data.

 The above components are contained in the chart's `items` property.
 Each is a `BreakdownBar` schema with the following properties: